alphagov/forms/ADR/ADR038-add-psql-database-and-solid-queue-to-forms-runner.md

-# ADR038: Store submission data in PostgresSQL and use Solid Queue to send emails asynchronously
+# ADR038: Store submission data in PostgreSQL and use Solid Queue to send emails asynchronously

 Date: 2024-11-25